trifork/trireg2-api/docs/examples/examples.md

 The duration provided in some of the API requests or responses must be specified as an ISO 8601 formatted duration component, on the form `PnDTnHnMn.nS`.
 For example, `PT1H30M` representing 1 hour and 30 minutes.

-### Create
+### Add

-Create a time registration using basic auth for a test user with the curl command:
+Add a time registration using basic auth for a test user with the curl command:

 ```
 curl -u "testuser:triregpassword1" --location 'https://trireg2.tcs.trifork.dev/time-registration' \